 Certificates should always be obtained from a reliable Certificate Authority (CA).
 When making the purchasing decision, perform research on how the certificate authority responds to public breaches, as well as how many breaches have occurred.
 Also important are the services offered.
 Certificate Authorities should provide a Certificate Revocation List (CRL) and Online Certificate Status Protocol (OCSP) revocation methods.

 Your certificate needs to be properly validated against its hostname.
 If the Common Name (CN) of the certificate is different from the hostname, it becomes more difficult for users to verify the authenticity and identity of the web server.
-A mismatched certificate nullifies the use of SSL, and an attacker could then establish a Man-in-the-Middle attack against the remote host without changing the user experience.
+A mismatched certificate nullifies the use of SSL, and an attacker could then establish a Person-in-the-Middle attack against the remote host without changing the user experience.